gaurav01singh/Book-Inventory-system-backend-/README.md

-# Let's write the description into a README.md file.
-readme_content = """
 # Book Inventory System

 A simple Node.js application for managing a book inventory using RESTful APIs.
 The app allows users to create, retrieve, and update book records, with data stored in a MongoDB database using Mongoose.